gregbehm/twittertools/README.md

 Simplified interface for invoking commonly-used Twitter REST API endpoint
 requests.
 Methods are invoked on an authenticated TwitterTools instance.
-A few module function also are available for convenience, such as
+A few module functions are available for convenience, such as
 twittertools.save_tweets().

 *Caution!*